Jørgen Conrad de Falsen: Gunboat War

 In July 1809 Falsen was posted to a gunboat flotilla in the Great Belt, but in August was ordered from Nyborg to Fladstrand.
 Whilst travelling to his new post, he injured his knee in a cart accident, so P. M. Tuxen took command at Fladstrand.
 Falsen's organisation of naval aspects of the abortive 1810 expedition to Anholt in February and March of that year failed due to short notice, winter leave for the gunboat crews, ice and storm; Falsen sought to exonerate himself in a report to the Danish king.
 After this he was posted to Fladstrand under the command of Lieutenant P. M. Tuxen.
 In an engagement lasting some ninety minutes, Falsen's flotilla of four gunboats exchanged heavy fire with a British frigate of 32 guns on 27 April 1810 off Skagen (The Skaw) before both sides broke off the fight.

 On 12 September 1810 off Læsø, Falsen captured HMS Alban, which the Danes took into service as The Alban.
 It was recaptured just seven months later.
 In early 1811, now the officer commanding Fladstrand and Hals flotilla, the prize money that was owed to him was finally given.
 During the Battle of Anholt on 23 March 1811, Falsen was in command.
 The most senior army officer in the attack, Major Melsted, was killed during the battle.
 The Danes were defeated and Falsen was captured, but he was exchanged on 8 April 1811 during a prisoner exchange and was landed in Jutland.
 On the 4th of July Falsen's flotilla engaged a British convoy near Hjelm.
 During the engagement Falsen was wounded in action when HMS Sheldrake captured his vessel, Gunboat No 2.
 Again, he was exchanged a few days later.
 In November 1811 Falsen was off sick due to his battle wounds worsening, but on 19 August 1812 he was again involved in an action when he captured the brig HMS Attack off Grenå.

 Post-war

 In the immediate post-war years de Falsen undertook several foreign study tours but his health was poor, and he was given extended leave on health grounds in 1835.
-He continued to suffer from liver disease and gallstones, but eventually retired as a rear admiral in 1848.
+He continued to suffer from liver disease and gallstones, but eventually retired from the Danish navy at the rank of counter admiral in 1848.